MedoroCloud/client-js/README.md

 {
   type: 'network_error',
   message: 'Network request failed',
-  // ... other properties like 'code' or 'context'
+  // ... other properties like 'code', 'context', or 'details' }
-}
 ```